GRAAL-Research/poutyne/docs/source/metrics.rst

 Functional
 ----------

-Below is the functional version of some of the classes in the :ref:`object oriented metrics` section.
+Below is a functional version of some of the classes in the :ref:`object oriented metrics` section.

 .. autofunction:: acc
 .. autofunction:: bin_acc